health20sf/website/README.md

 ## Overview

-This is a Ruby on Rails app, deployed at <https://health20sf.herokuapp.com/>.
+This is a Ruby on Rails app, which is deployed on Heroku via <https://www.health2sf.com/>.
 The app is the main website for the Health 2.0 organization (San Francisco chapter).

 ## Configuration